gofractally/psibase/doc/psidk/src/specifications/app-architecture/app-interfaces.md

 ## Cross-domain security considerations

-Listening for cross-domain messages has a reputation for being potentially dangerous.
-It is similar to the concerns that arise from the capability of one service to make synchronous calls into another.
-If the callee service does not do the proper checks and manually enforce the proper criteria to authorize actions, then they can be exploited.
+Cross-domain messaging can be dangerous if the proper checks are not in place to ensure that the messages are going to/from whoever is intended.

-Similarly, cross-domain messaging can be dangerous if the proper checks are not in place to ensure that the messages are going to/from whoever is intended.
-For this reason, it is not recommended for UIs or interfaces to manually add message event listeners to handle cross-domain messaging.
+The supervisor shall only listen for cross-domain messages from apps that it instantiated.
+The s

 If interfaces make use of the core psibase libraries that enable inter-app communication, then many of the security concerns are handled automatically.
 For example, it is automatically enforced that messages into your interface are only allowed to come from the root domain.
 The root interface will also only accept messages from apps that it explicitly opened.